ProjectsKoryHasWorkedOn/ProjectsKoryHasWorkedOn/README.md

 😒 I’m not as interested in ...
 * Board game designing
+=> I don't like analog iterative processes as much as digital ones => I don't like how "jigsaw-like" it is.
+There's all these "pieces" that have to work well together.
+And oftentimes if the whole isn't working (e.g. it's too expensive, complicated, time-consuming to play, etc.), the whole puzzle needs to be thrown out.

 ⭐ I’m trying to ...
 * Increase my creative output